hodlverse/contracts/docs/Contracts/Router.md

 # Router Smart Contract API

-Routers are stateless and are boun to change over time.
+Routers are stateless and are bound to change over time.
 We may change it if there is need for more functionality or a better smart contract pattern is discovered.

 ## Code
 The code to the Router.sol file can be found here.